Frequently Asked Questions

 Calls are currently a beta feature which is turned off by default.
 In order to opt-in, you'll have to enable calls in your app settings.
 Here is how you can do it:

 Calls in Session are end-to-end encrypted and offer a good level of privacy.
 Unlike messages (which use onion-routed networking), the current implementation of calls uses peer-to-peer networking.
-This means your IP will be shared with your call partner as well as an OPTF operated STUN/TURN server.
+This means your IP will be shared with your call partner as well as an STF operated STUN/TURN server.
 Although this is acceptable for most people, you should always make sure to assess your own personal situation to determine whether the risk of exposing your IP is worth it.
-If you're in an extremely high-risk situation, we do not recommend enabling peer-to-peer calls — onion-routed calls are on the way.
+If you're in an extremely high-risk situation, consider not enabling peer-to-peer calls — onion-routed calls are on the way.

-In order to prevent spam and protect privacy, you can only send and receive calls with people in your contacts list — not unknown Session IDs or people in your message requests.
+In order to prevent spam and protect privacy, you can only send and receive calls with people in your contacts list — not unknown Account IDs or people in your message requests.

-Session hasn't got group call functionality just yet.
+Session doesn't have group call functionality just yet.
 Currently you can have a voice or video call between two people.

 All calls are made using the webRTC protocol and are end-to-end encrypted.
 Voice and video calls are facilitated through a peer-to-peer connection, meaning that you and your call partner share the data with each other directly as opposed to routing data through Session's decentralised network.